 • You visit our our daytime foyer café or attend an event and are required to check in for NHS Test and Trace

-• You contact us by phone or by post to purchase tickets, join as a member, join as a supporter, make a donation, attend a free or fundraising event, take part in a workshop, make an enquiry, sign up to our mailing list, give us your access and/or dietary requirements, or to provide feedback.
+• You contact us by phone or by post to purchase a ticket(s), join as a member, join as a supporter, make a donation, attend a free or fundraising event, take part in a workshop, make an enquiry, sign up to our mailing list, give us your access and/or dietary requirements, or to provide feedback.

 • You email us with any information relevant to your booking, fundraising or conferencing event, including:-